sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash plot` - cluster and visualize comparisons of many signatures

+**Note:** The [betterplot plugin](https://github.com/sourmash-bio/sourmash_plugin_betterplot/) provides a wide array of improved visualization options, including MDS and tSNE plots, as well as more customizable version of `plot`.
+Please take a look!

 The `plot` subcommand produces two plots -- a dendrogram and a dendrogram+matrix -- from a matrix created by `sourmash compare --output <matrix>`.
 The default output is two PNG files.